29 March 2012

 So how many potential terrorists live in Europe?
 Nobody knows for sure and even intelligence agencies can only speculate.
 Authorities monitor small populations of militants, their numbers varying from country to country.
 French authorities, for example, estimate that some 80 Frenchmen have recently trained with jihadist outfits in Pakistan.
 British intelligence has spoken of 2.000 individuals who pose a threat to national security.
 And even in Switzerland authorities monitor small clusters of radicalized individuals, some of which have left Europe for terrorist training.

 Despite the threat they pose, it must be noted that these individuals represent a miniscule and fringe cross section of any European country’s Muslim community.
 Most importantly, throughout Europe Muslims are increasingly condemning the actions and ideas of such individuals.
 Their words and those of French authorities, who have been quick at urging the French public not to stigmatize the entire Muslim community for the actions of one individual, are the best response to Merah’s heinous acts.

 Lorenzo Vidino Ph.D., is a senior fellow at the Center for Security Studies, ETH Zürich.
-The journal Longitude is published by the Italian Ministry of Foreign Affairs, which has kindly granted the ISN permission to republish this article.

 This article first appeared in Le Temps